 - Add a description of the deprecated behavior, and the upgrade path if applicable, to the current release notes (docs/releases/A.B.txt) under the “Features deprecated in A.B” heading.

-- Add an entry in the deprecation timeline (docs/internals/deprecation.txt) under the A.B+2 version describing what code will be removed.
+- Add an entry in the deprecation timeline (docs/internals/deprecation.txt) under the appropriate version describing what code will be removed.

 Once you have completed these steps, you are finished with the deprecation.
-In each major release, all RemovedInDjangoXXWarnings matching the new version are removed.
+In each feature release, all RemovedInDjangoXXWarnings matching the new version are removed.

 Patch review checklist¶